stefiix92/sonarqube-aws-terraform/README.md

 # sonarqube-aws-terraform
 Terraform project which deploys whole infrastructure for SonnarQube using Terraform to AWS cloud.

+## Backends
+Terraform state is saved in terraform cloud.
+You should use your own project (it's free).

-## required variables
+## Required variables
 terraform.tfvars are not commited to the VCS.
-Here is a simple example of terraform.tfvars in root directory
+Here is a simple example of terraform.tfvars in root directory.
 <pre><code>
 # --- root/terraform.tfvars ---